 Most recently it was one of the five historic Indy Cars chosen to represent the 100-year anniversary of the Indy 500 by Road & Track Magazine for their May 2016 cover story entitled “Dancing With Giants.”
 As a part of this story, Eisert #001 was tested at the Indianapolis Motor Speedway where it performed flawlessly.
 It was also the cover car for the issue.

 Unlike most vintage racecars it is also extremely original retaining most of its original components.
 But most importantly it has been restored, prepared, and sorted regardless of cost into a reliable and extremely fun and easy to drive vintage racecar.
 Unlike later cars, with its Chevy V-8, robust chassis, and simple construction it is also easy to maintain.

 Road & Track writer Sam Smith stated after driving it at Indy: “It’s a Formula Ford on steroids.
 You’re one with the car.
 It has the grip, the brakes, and Hand of God power.
 And that sound!
 You can’t help but want to race it.
 I’m hooked.”

 #001 is offered in (real!) race-ready condition with no needs.
-It includes a second set of original Eisert wheels as well as a starter pack and a thick file of historical documents, photos, as well as engine specs, dyno sheets, and setup sheets.
+It includes a second set of original Eisert wheels as well as a thick file of historical documents, photos, as well as engine specs, dyno sheets, and setup sheets.

 - Price: $ 350000